U.S. launches airstrikes in Syria after suspected Iranian drone kills a U.S. worker

 Neither Iran nor Syria appeared to immediately acknowledge the strikes.

+The attack and retaliation pose threats to recent negotiations aimed at de-escalating tensions across the Middle East after decades of conflict.
+Earlier this month, Iran and Saudi Arabia agreed to restore diplomatic ties in a deal brokered by China, raising questions about whether U.S. influence in the region was on the decline.

-Austin said that Thursday's drone strike followed recent Iranian attacks against coalition forces.
+Austin said that Thursday's drone strike was just the latest Iranian onslaught against coalition forces.

 Iran has launched an estimated 78 attacks on U.S. forces in Syria since January 2021, U.S. Army General Michael "Erik" Kurilla, who heads Central Command, told the U.S. House Armed Services Committee on Thursday.